 The fast, heavily armed ship would have appealed to Confederate naval tradition, such as it was, and Southerners are nothing if not the upholders of class and tradition.
 The Confederacy has a pair of early battle cruisers based on the British Indomitable class, little more than fast and heavily armed armored cruisers.
 A decade behind the Union’s 1916-model battle cruisers, they are no match for these ships, but line up very well against the U.S. Navy’s big armored cruisers, even the fast versions.

-A more fitting opponent for the Northern battle cruisers are the two Southern ships of the Gettysburg class, very similar to the British Tiger and Japanese Kongo.
+A more fitting opponent for the Northern battle cruisers are the two Southern ships of the Shiloh class, very similar to the British Tiger and Japanese Kongo.
 They boast eight 13.5-inch guns, good protection and high speed.
-Though slightly less powerful than the Tennessee class dreadnoughts, their greater speed makes them the South’s best fighting ships.
+Though much less powerful than the Kentucky-class dreadnoughts, their greater speed makes them very valuable fighting ships.

-The Confederacy’s navy also has a number of armored cruisers, seen as the most effective type for commerce raiding, but only two of them are present in this set.
-Both are improved models of the British Minotaur design.
-There armor is about equivalent to the early battle cruisers, but they are slower and that makes them easy prey for enemy battle cruisers.
+The Confederacy’s navy also has a number of armored cruisers, seen as the most effective type for commerce raiding.
+The two ships of the Robert E. Lee class are improved models of the British Minotaur design.
+Their armor is about equivalent to the early battle cruisers, but they are slower and that makes them easy prey for enemy battle cruisers.
 They can overwhelm enemy light cruisers, should they manage to catch them.

 Pre-Dreadnought Battleships